JoergBitzer/C_CPP_Introduction/howto_helloWorld.md

 ```Shell
 ./FirstProgramm
 ```
-for Windows ist should read FirstProgramm.exe
+for Windows it should read FirstProgramm.exe

 ## Explain the program and steps: